SmartGymGlovesFYDP/smart-gloves-client/arduino/Development/README.md

-## To Change WiFi Credentials for your Arduino
+## Setup WiFi Credentials for your Arduino
 - Add a file called WiFi_Login.cpp in this directory
 - Go to WiFi_Login.cpp file and add the code below
 - Change the WIFI_SSID string to your WIFI Name